yaml/pyyaml.org/wiki/PyYAMLDocumentation.md

 ```

 `yaml.dump` supports a number of keyword arguments that specify formatting
 details for the emitter.
-For instance, you may set the preferred intendation
+For instance, you may set the preferred indentation
 and width, use the canonical YAML format or force preferred style for scalars
 and collections.